EdwardLab/binpython/README.md

 * Built-in tkinter GUI form application framework to quickly build compile-free form applications
 * Built-in dynamic website running framework such as tornado pywebio, the server is carried with you
 * Support to encapsulate any library into binpython, take it with you wherever you go
+* The program occupies a small storage space, only about 10mb
 * If you need commercial use, please contact us for authorization
 # Usage
 ```